Declared! CBSE NEET Result 2018 declared at cbseneet.nic.in

 The qualifying percentage for the unreserved category was 50 percent and the qualifying score as per qualification percentile (out of 720) was 131.
 For OBC/ SC/ ST category, it was 107 and the qualifying percentage was 40 percent (107 percentile).
 Similarly, for physically challenged, it was 118.

-The All India merit list of the qualified candidates will be prepared on the basis of the marks obtained in the exam.
+The All India merit list of the qualified candidates has been prepared on the basis of the marks obtained in the exam.
 CBSE will provide the rank.

 NEET UG is conducted for admission to MBBS/BDS courses in India in medical/dental colleges run with the approval of the Medical Council of India/Dental Council of India.
 The exam was conducted in Hindi, English, Urdu, Gujarati, Marathi, Oriya, Bengali, Assamese, Telugu, Tamil and Kannada.